The newest edition of The Legal Industry Reviews is here, bringing the latest developments in the legal industry.

 In their publication, Jiri Mnuk, Senior Associate and Daniel Netrval, Junior Lawyer at ROWAN LEGAL discuss the proposed amendment to the Czech Competition Act which is about to strengthen the powers of the Czech competition authority.

-The new competition instruments would allow the Czech competition authority to issue measures to ensure competition in the market and is inspired by similar legislation e.g. in Italy and Germany.
-The tool would enable the adoption of the so-called non-structural remedies, i.e. remedies not interfering with ownership structures of business groups.
-The move reflects a wider tendency to broaden the set of regulatory tools available to the Czech competition authority and may quite notably affect market environment in the Czech Republic.
+The new competition instruments enable the Czech competition authority to impose measures to safeguard market competition.
+This approach draws inspiration from similar laws in Italy and Germany.
+Tool would enable the adoption of the so-called non-structural remedies, i.e. remedies not interfering with ownership structures of business groups.
+The move highlights a broader effort to expand the range of regulatory tools for the Czech competition authority.
+It could significantly impact the market environment in the Czech Republic.

 Strengthening user protection: new Digital Law introduces stricter rules for cloud services